Pinger1456/Pinger1456/ReadMe.md

 - 🐍 Python — my main language for projects and automation
 - 🐳 Docker — containerization and smooth deployment
 - 🗄️ MySQL & PostgreSQL — queries, optimization, and database design
-- 📐 ООП — designing maintainable and scalable software
-- 🧩 Алгоритмы — I enjoy solving complex problems and optimizing code
+- 🧩 Algorithms — I enjoy solving complex problems and optimizing code

 ✨ In my free time, I work on pet projects, solve challenges on LeetCode, and explore new technologies.
 🤝 Open to collaboration and exciting projects!